KyleBricker/kylebricker.github.io/index.md

 # Kyle Bricker
-Graduated San Jose State University with a B.A. in Mathematics, Magna Cum Laude Graduated Coding Dojo's full time three stack program with a black belt (the highest rank) in all three stacks
+Graduated San Jose State University with a B.A. in Mathematics, Magna Cum Laude.

+Graduated Coding Dojo's full time three stack program with a black belt (the highest rank) in all three stacks.

 Projects: